 The Japanese live and die by fashion (and cultural) extremes.
 They rock elaborate looks that make Western street style look positively pilgrim.
 Whether it’s Harajuku, ganguro, or Cult party kei, or any variation of, their style boundaries are often gleefully nonexistent.

-The latest fashion trend is “genderless danshi” (dashi is men in Japanese), where young, stylish men present as female, wear both makeup and non-gender conforming clothing and hairstyles.
+The latest fashion trend to come from the land of fashion lawlessness is “genderless danshi” (dashi is men in Japanese).
+These young, stylish men present as female, wear both makeup and non-gender conforming clothing and hairstyles.
 But not all of the “genderless danshi” identify as bi, gay, trans, gender fluid, nor even as feminine.
 They simply want to live by their own gender norms.
 They believe that indulging in fashions not necessarily meant for them create a unique sense of style extreme.

 Main image: NYTimes